Dahlia-Dry/RI_Batbal_Testbench/README.md

 - Parses step configurations from YAML routines, validating parameters against the action schema
 - Resolves variable substitutions (e.g., `$last` references) to enable dynamic data flow between steps
 - Dispatches actions to appropriate instrument methods based on the instrument type and action name
-- Handles delays and error conditions gracefully, with comprehensive logging
+- Handles delays and error conditions with comprehensive logging
 - Returns results for use in subsequent steps, enabling complex test sequences

 The dispatcher uses a type coercion system to ensure parameter compatibility and includes robust error handling to provide clear feedback when tests fail.

-###

 ### Instrument Classes